Twinkal-Parmar27/-Daily_Work/Linux/threads.md

 	pthread_mutex_destroy(&lock);
 }

-#Write a C program to create a thread that prints the current date and time?
+//Write a C program to create a thread that prints the current date and time?
 #include<stdio.h>
 #include<pthread.h>
 #include<time.h>